|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This simple and comforting recipe for Creamy Italian Chicken is not meant to be a gourmet treat.
 It is delicious and flavorful and perfect on a cold fall or winter night.
-I often add a package of baby carrots for more color and nutrition.
+Add a package of baby carrots for more color and nutrition.
 Some chopped garlic is good too.

 This tasty recipe is rich and creamy because it uses condensed soup and cream cheese.
 It's excellent served over hot cooked rice, couscous, or pasta.
 Add a nice green salad tossed with sliced mushrooms and some grape tomatoes, with a vinaigrette dressing, and some crisp garlic toast for a complete meal.